NetwCodeProjects/scrape_fullres_imgs.py/README.md

 Setup:
 - ```pip install selenium beautifulsoup4 requests```
-- You will need chrome installed and ChromeDriver (no install, but stable location like C:/Documents/ChromeDriver) https://googlechromelabs.github.io/chrome-for-testing/
+- You will need to version match ChromeDriver to Chrome browser version.
+ChromeDriver.exe has no install process, but requires a consistant location like C:/Documents/ChromeDriver-win64) https://googlechromelabs.github.io/chrome-for-testing/
 - Create PATH Environment Variable in Sys to the chromedriver-win64 folder.
 - Test that chromedriver PATH is working  ```chromedriver --version```